 Locations: Multiple locations in Tokyo, find the closest store here.

 Uniqlo is a famous Japanese clothing brands for simple and reliable fashion.
 The brand prides itself on expertly made and long-lasting designs.
 Clothing and accessory collaborations have included Andy Warhol designs, Star Wars, Disney and Keith Haring.
 Top PGA golfer Adam Scott and tennis player Novak Djokovic wear Uniqlo designs.
 Don’t miss the massive 12-story flagship store in Ginza!
 Check out our article on Uniqlo here!

 If you are looking for the best in high-end Japanese men and women’s fashions, look no further than visvim Omotesando.
 Founded in 2000 by designer Hiroki Nakamura, visvim mixes Japanese minimalism with Americana themes. visvim offers premium denim and high-quality cotton shirts and button-downs, mixing vintage-inspired fabrics with clean lines of modern fashion.
 The shop’s intricately designed interior enhances your experience while browsing for the next addition to your wardrobe.
 Check out our article on visvim Omotesando here!

 Tetsu Nishiyama created the WTAPS streetwear brand in 1996.
 Designs are heavily inspired with military themes.
 However recent collections have incorporated more preppy and traditional American themes.
 WTAPS has also collaborated with other popular streetwear brands, including Vans, Supreme, and A Bathing Ape.
 The GIP Store in Shibuya and other authorized dealers carry the WTAPS brand.

-Nearest Station: 8-minute walk from Harajuku Station (click on the Google Map for walking directions)
+Nearest Station: 8-minute walk from Harajuku Station (plan your route at the link and click on the Google Map below for walking directions)